HL7/fhir-ips/pages/ipsStructure.md

 Profiles to express disabilities and functional assessments will be specified by future versions of this guide.

 ## Advance Directives
-The advance directives section contains a narrative description of patient's advance directive.
+The advance directives section contains a narrative description of patient's advance directives.

 # List of Profiles